jhoodsmith/simple_log_counter/README.md

 - Benchmark performance

 - Further testing on different types of log format, such as that of Nginx.

+- Use [Thor](https://github.com/rails/thor) to encapsulate application as a self-documenting command-line utility.

 - Support for Ipv6